Trump has heated exchange with Australian leader, sources say

 Trump expressed concern as to how this agreement from President Barack Obama's administration would go forward given his executive order the day before temporarily suspending the US refugee program.

 Trump abruptly ended the call because he was unhappy, a source told CNN.
-White House press secretary Sean Spicer did not return requests for comments regarding the call.

-Thursday night, Trump tweeted, "Do you believe it?
-The Obama Administration agreed to take thousands of illegal immigrants from Australia.
+White House press Wednesday night, Trump tweeted, "Do you believe it?
+The Obama administration agreed to take thousands of illegal immigrants from Australia.
 Why?
 I will study this dumb deal!"

-Earlier this week, however, Spicer said the Trump administration would honor the agreement, saying the refugees would be submitted to "extreme vetting."

-Turnbull also told reporters Thursday that Trump assured him the US would take the refugees.

 The Washington Post was the first to report on the details of the Australian call.